On the Road Again: Top 5 Road Trip Movies

 Release Date: 2014

 Road trips do not have to be contained to this planet.
 Matthew McConaughey, and his crew, directed by the one and only Christopher Nolan, take a trip across the cosmos, and eventually space/time.
 The thing about this movie is that it highlights the single point of Road Trip filmes; go from one place to another.
 Really this film starts with a single idea, the world we currently have is barely standing.
-Then over the course of the film we get to the next destination; where we as a species can live.
+Then over the course of the film we get to the next destination; where our species can live.
 The astronauts in this film, even Matt Damon, make a road trip.
 Which by definition means “to make a journey” and you bet your ass they did.